The Legend of Buddha

-The Legend of Buddha is a 2004 Indian animated film directed by Shamboo Falke, produced by Stalin Saravanan and written by Caarthick Raju and Ramesh Karthikeyan.
+The Legend of Buddha is a 2004 Indian English-language animated film directed by Shamboo Falke.
 The film tells the story of Prince Siddhartha Gautama, who leaves his kingdom to become the spiritual leader, Buddha.
 The film was submitted for the Academy Award for Best Animated Feature at the 77th Academy Awards but was not nominated.

 Plot

 Mahamaya has a dream where a white elephant visits her and she miraculously becomes pregnant.
 An astrologer tells Suddhodana and Mahamaya that they will have a son.
 Mahamaya gives birth to the baby boy in the garden under a tree.
 The astrologer says the boy will be a different leader who will save mankind.
 Suddhodana says he would rather the child rule the kingdom and promises to provide him a life of luxury.
 The boy is named Siddhartha.

 Asita bursts into tears upon seeing baby Siddhartha, saying he will save humankind.
 He also predicts that Mahamaya will die soon.
 Mahamaya dies in her sleep, and Siddhartha grows up having a sheltered life of a prince.
 Suddhodana sends Siddhartha to Vishwamitra to prepare him for eventually becoming king.
 When Vishwamitra begins teaching Siddhartha, he is surprised that he already knows how to recite scriptures and is skilled in counting and arithmetic, as well.
 He bows down to Siddhartha in reverence.